nafeesahyounis/user-centric-frontend-project/README.md

 <p><b>Features to Implement in the Future</b></p>
 <p>- A promotional video on the portfolio page of Agnes modelling.
 This will give the user a better visual experience.
 It will also help the client get a better image of Agnes’ modelling. </p>
 <p>- Option to choose the language of the website - Agnes’ first language is Czech, and she works in both Czech and English.
 It is therefore important that the website is eventually translated into Czech, however this is not possible at the moment because of time-restraints and financial restraints.</p>
+###Technologies Used
+<p>- HTML and CSS were used to code this project.</p>
+<p>- Bootstrap CDN was used to make the layout of the website cleaner and more responsive.
+Bootstrap CDN was also used to get icons from FontAwesome for the footer.</p>
+<p>- Fancy box was used for the gallery.</p>
+<p>- Animista was used for the animation on the carousel, as well as the animation on the images on the About Me page and the image on the Contact page.</p>
+<p>- AOS Animate on Scroll Library was used for the scrolling animations.</p>
+<p>- Google Fonts was used to style text on the website.</p>
+<p>- jQuery was used for Bootstrap, FancyBox and AOS Animate on Scroll Library.</p>